 These Homemade Caramels are my FAVORITE.
 They are chewy and gooey and sooo delicious.
-Great for holiday parties OR holiday gifts!
+You won’t want to eat just one but they make a perfect treat for holiday parties OR holiday gifts!

 This is the first of twelve Christmas treats I will post about in the next twelve days!
 Exciting!
 Or maybe it's just me.
 Part of the reason I love this season so much is because of the baking and stirring and cutting and wrapping and eating and delivering.
 This caramel recipe is possibly my favorite of all Christmas treats.
 I remember the first time I made these, back when I was the only one who lived in my then clean but very boring home.
 I stood over my stove stirring for what seemed like forever, thinking, THESE BETTER BE GOOD.
 When they were finished, I vowed to never complain about the cooking and stirring again because they are chewy, buttery, sugary deliciousness at its very best.
 So here you go, friends..

 Day One of Twelve Days of Christmas Treats!

 Coat a 9x13 baking dish generously with cooking spray and set aside.
 You will be needing a candy thermometer for this recipe.
 Candy thermometers aren't as intimidating as they may seem.
 You can purchase a decent one for ~$10, and they are easy to use.

 In a large, heavy-duty saucepan, combine:

 2 cups granulated sugar

 1 cup light brown sugar

 Cook over medium heat, stirring constantly, until a candy thermometer reads 243 degrees F.